School leavers with NCEA Level 2 or above

 What We Have Found

-Seventy-two percent of school leavers achieved NCEA Level 2 or above in 2011.
+Seventy-four percent of school leavers achieved NCEA Level 2 or above in 2012.

 Percentage of school leavers with an NCEA Level 2 qualification or above.

 Why This Is ImportantA formal school qualification is a measure of the extent to which young adults have completed a basic prerequisite for higher education and training and many entry-level jobs.
 The main qualiﬁcation available to secondary school students is the NCEA, which encompasses a wide range of learning.
 NCEA enables students to undertake multilevel study to attain credits, perhaps at different levels in any one year, towards an NCEA qualiﬁcation.
 Students can attain credits through internal and external assessment, and they can accumulate these credits both within and across years.
 Future educational and job prospects will be limited for those who leave school without Level 2 NCEA.

 The attainment of an upper secondary school qualification is linked to labour force status and incomes.
 In 2011, New Zealanders with no qualifications had an unemployment rate 48% higher than those whose highest qualification was a school qualification (OECD, 2013).

 How We Are GoingIn 2012, 74.3% of all school leavers attained at least NCEA Level 2, an increase of approximately two percentage points compared with 2011.
 Since 2009, there has been a proportional increase of 10.2% with respect to those who attain at least NCEA Level 2, with 74.3% in 2012 compared to 67.5% in 2009.

 Female school leavers (78.2%) achieved at a higher rate than their male counterparts (70.6%) and therefore were 11% more likely to attain at least NCEA Level 2.
 The size of this gender difference has decreased by 1.3 percentage points since a recent peak in 2010.